AndreGGomes/conway-s-game-of-life/README.md

 ## Getting Started

-These instructions will give you a copy of the project up and running on your local machine.
+These instructions will give you an up and running copy of the project on your local machine.

 ### Prerequisites